jreisinger/checkip/README.md

 for your operating system and architecture.
 Copy it to your `bin` folder (or some other folder on your `PATH`) and make it executable.

-Or the same spelled out in Bash:
+The same spelled out in Bash:

 ```
 export SYS=linux  # or darwin